Pennsylvania Second Degree Murder Laws

 Defenses to Second Degree Murder Charges

-- Mental insanity
+- Mental insanity;

-- Death resulted from the victim's independent action and not from the commission of the underlying felony
+- Death resulted from the victim's independent action and not from the commission of the underlying felony;

-- No intent to commit the underlying felony
+- No intent to commit the underlying felony;

-- Accidental killing without criminal intent while engaging in lawful activity
+- Accidental killing without criminal intent while engaging in lawful activity;

-- Self-defense if the defendant did not create the circumstances which led to the killing
+- Self-defense if the defendant did not create the circumstances which led to the killing.

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- please contact a Pennsylvania criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.